Kathleen Valley Hydrology Survey

 Environmental

-Kathleen Valley, nestled within the arid expanse of the Murchison Bioregion, is characterised by its hot, dry climate and reliance on ephemeral water streams that sporadically flood during the wet season, replenishing groundwater vital for local biodiversity.
-A targeted survey was undertaken in this ecologically delicate area to gather baseline data pertinent to the potential impacts of a proposed mining development and accompanying infrastructure.
+A targeted geomorphic survey was undertaken in this ecologically sensitive area to gather baseline data pertinent to the potential impacts of a proposed mining development and its accompanying infrastructure.

-The survey, commissioned at the behest of the Tjiwarl Traditional Owners, was particularly focused on assessing regions of the nearby culturally significant water body that were prone to erosion or susceptible to flooding in the event of heavy rainfall.
-During the field excursion, the team meticulously collected 12 sediment samples from designated priority zones, carefully noting the transition points of distinct soil layers.
+The survey, commissioned at the behest of the Tjiwarl Traditional Owners, focused specifically on assessing regions of a nearby culturally significant water body that were prone to erosion or susceptible to flooding.
+This targeted approach ensures that environmental planning directly addresses the areas of greatest ecological and cultural concern.

 LET'S SHAPE A SUSTAINABLE FUTURE TOGETHER